eoinlarkin/retro-pc/README.md

 - UserProfile
 - NewsletterSubscribers

-The application features four custome models; _Manufacturer_, _CPU_, _Product_ and _NewsletterSubscribers_.
+The application features four custom models; _Manufacturer_, _CPU_, _Product_ and _NewsletterSubscribers_.
 These are used to store information relating to the products as well as for the storing of users signed up to the site newsletter.

 The following diagram provides an overview of the various models used by the application and the relationship between them.